pandazki/poorman-proxy/README.md

     *   OpenAI API (`https://api.openai.com`) via `/openai/`
     *   Google Gemini API (`https://generativelanguage.googleapis.com`) via `/gemini/`
     *   Anthropic Claude API (`https://api.anthropic.com`) via `/claude/`
-*   Manages API keys and proxy authorization keys securely using an embedded `secret.json` file.
+*   Manages API keys and proxy authorization keys securely using an embedded `secret.json` file. **These values can be overridden by environment variables at runtime.**
-*   Supports an outbound proxy (HTTP/SOCKS5) for its own connections to AI services, **configurable via command-line argument**.
+*   Supports an outbound proxy (HTTP/SOCKS5) for its own connections to AI services, configurable via command-line argument **or an environment variable (which takes precedence).**
 *   Listens on port `8080` by default.
 *   Provides a `/health` endpoint for health checks.